Visiting the Fort Miles Museum and Historical Area

 MUSEUM OPEN HOUSES AND WORLD WAR II FILM/LECTURE SERIES

-Saturday, February 28, 10AM – 3PM.
+Saturday, March 25th, 10AM – 3PM.
 Visitors attending the Open House will enter through the main Museum building, Battery 519, with trained Fort Miles Historical Association (“FMHA”) docents on hand to provide information regarding Battery 519’s history and exhibits.
-The exhibits include the paintings of local military and landscape artist Paul Rendel.
+The exhibits include the paintings of local military aircraft and landscape artist Paul Rendel.
 Mr. Rendel’s original works and prints will be available for purchase.
 Battery 519 can be reached by walking/biking through the Museum’s outdoor Artillery Park.

 Additional Open Houses are scheduled as follows: